JulianFP/project-W/doc/connect_runner_backend.rst

 Connect a runner with the backend
 =================================

-This page contains a manual for how to connect a runner with its backend, or in other words: How to get a token for a runner.
+This page contains guides about how to login as an admin user with admin privileges and how to use these privileges to create a new runner or to invalidate an existing runner.

+.. _login_with_admin_privileges:

 Create an admin account and login with admin privileges
 -------------------------------------------------------